godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-2.md

 The GLES3 renderer only renders a single rectangle but feeds the fragment shader with the needed margin information.
 The fragment shader then calculates the associated UV coordinate for each fragment.
 The same approach shouldn't be used in GLES2, since some drivers work a lot better if no dependent texture reads are performed. (layman explanation: the UVs of a texture for a fragment should be known before the fragment shader actually executes)

 Previously Godot issued 8 or 9 render calls for each sub-rectangle (8 if the center doesn't get rendered).
-In the new GLES2 backened I decided to use a vertex + index array buffer instead to reduce the number of draw calls.
+In the new GLES2 backend I decided to use a vertex + index array buffer instead to reduce the number of draw calls.
 For each vertex the fitting UVs get calculated before the draw call.
 Because of some stupid typos I had a hard time getting this right, but at least I got a nice UV-debug screenshot out of it.

 ![Screenshot from 2018-01-04 14-46-14.png](/storage/app/uploads/public/5a8/094/c34/5a8094c3400d6076419598.png)